Bumblebee202111/MinusOneMusic-public/README.md

 It is strongly encouraged to use the official NCM app.
 If using this app, you agree to:

 - Must coexist with official NCM app
-- Documentation is in broken English
 - **Closed source** (reverse-engineer if needed)
   - Non-NCM code available on request
-  - Future public repo sync planned
+  - However, future selected public repo sync planned
+- Documentation is in broken English

 ### Your do's and don'ts